-708.30-1.
-Any person authorized to file a guardianship petition or the Court, on its own motion may request a revision in a guardianship order.
+- 708.30-1.
+Any person authorized to file a guardianship petition or the Court, on its own motion may request a revision in a guardianship order. - 708.30-2.

-708.30-2.
 The motion or Court proposal shall set forth in detail the nature of the proposed revision, shall allege facts sufficient to show that there has been a substantial change in circumstances since the last order affecting the guardianship was entered and that the proposed revision would be in the best interests of the child and shall allege any other information that affects the advisability of the Court's disposition.
-The motion for the revision shall be filed with the Court with notice provided by the parties pursuant to the Oneida Judiciary Rules of Civil Procedure.

-- (a) The Court may order the Department to file with the Court a report containing as much information relating to the revision of the guardianship as is reasonably ascertainable.
-The Department shall file its report with the Court prior to the hearing on the revision of guardianship and shall provide the parties with a copy of the report at least three (3) business days prior to the hearing. - 708.30-3.
+The motion for the revision shall be filed with the Court and, upon filing, a written copy shall be provided to all parties by first-class mail. - (a) The Court may order the Department to file with the Court a report containing as much information relating to the revision of the guardianship as is reasonably ascertainable.
+Upon filing with the Court and at least seven (7) days prior to the revision hearing, the Department shall provide the parties with a written copy of the report by first-class mail.

+708.30-3.
 The Court shall hold a hearing on the matter prior to any revision of the guardianship order if the motion or Court proposal indicates that new information is available which affects the advisability of the Court's guardianship order, unless the parties file a signed stipulation and the Court approves.